balancer/docs-v3/docs/concepts/core-concepts/pool-creator-fee.md

     */
 function withdrawPoolCreatorFees(address pool, address recipient) external;
 ```
-This collects the whole amount of accrued creator fees.
-It is not possible to claim only creator swap fees or only creator yield fees.
+This collects the entire amount of accrued creator fees.
+It is not possible to claim creator swap or yield fees separately.
 ### Tracking accrued fees

-The aggregate (sum of pool creator swap fee and pool creator yield fee) can be fetched from the [ProtocolFeeCollector.sol](https://github.com/balancer/balancer-v3-monorepo/blob/main/pkg/vault/contracts/ProtocolFeeController.sol)
+The aggregate pool creator fees (sum of pool creator swap and yield fees) can be fetched from the [ProtocolFeeCollector.sol](https://github.com/balancer/balancer-v3-monorepo/blob/main/pkg/vault/contracts/ProtocolFeeController.sol)
 ```solidity
 /**
  * @notice Returns the amount of each pool token allocated to the pool creator for withdrawal.